-The logo design is based on one square inch of endpaper artwork, attributed to Carson colleague Shirley Briggs, which enclosed the DC Audubon Society's quarterly publications.
+The logo design is based on one square inch of endpaper artwork, attributed to Carson colleague Shirley Briggs, which enclosed the Audubon Naturalist Society's** quarterly publications.
 As an active member and Board member, Carson was a long-time editor of this Atlantic Naturalist and its predecessor The Wood Thrush, where she oversaw articles covering some of the most critical regional ecology and conservation topics of the day.

 To us, the image illustrates the physical location at Burnt Mills, which sits on Nacotchtank land, where moving water and ancient boulders meet at the geologic "fall line."
 Just as important, the logo represents Rachel Carson's genius as one that combined science and literature into something both wonder-filled and wholly impactful.
 Some may also see a shape of a bird: a nod to the birds of prey that are once again nearly ubiquitous in our region, thanks to the reduction in use of DDT that followed Carson's heroic exposé.

-The Springsong Museum is a 501(c)(3) charitable organization.
+Springsong Museum is a 501(c)(3) nonprofit organization.

-President: Rebecca Henson
+Founder, Executive Director, Interim Board President: Rebecca Henson

-Secretary: Elizabeth Levien, AP Environmental Science, Chemistry, & Horticulture Teacher, Montgomery Blair HS
+Board Secretary: Elizabeth Levien, AP Environmental Science, Chemistry, & Horticulture Teacher, Montgomery Blair HS

-Treasurer: Ylla Bishop, Executive Director, Silver Spring Day School
+Board Treasurer: Ylla Bishop, Executive Director, Silver Spring Day School

-Springsong began in May 2021 as a deep-passion project of Maryland born, Silver Spring resident Rebecca Henson, a Maryland Master Naturalist & mom to two nature-loving boys.
-She works as an independent climate risk researcher and has the privilege to help run the nature-focused bookshop at the Audubon Naturalist Society in Chevy Chase.
+Springsong officially began in May 2021 as a deep-passion project of Maryland born, Silver Spring resident Rebecca Henson, a Maryland Master Naturalist & mom to two nature-loving boys.
+She works as an independent climate risk researcher and helps run the nature bookshop at Nature Forward's Woodend Sanctuary in Chevy Chase.
 She serves on the board of the Neighbors of the Northwest Branch.
-Rebecca has degrees in history (Vanderbilt University) and environmental policy (University of Bath).
+Rebecca has degrees in History (Vanderbilt University) and Politics, Policy, & Society, focused on comparative environmental policy (University of Bath).

-* Carson's article, How to Help Your Child to Wonder, was posthumously published as the book The Sense of Wonder.
+* Carson's article, Help Your Child to Wonder, was posthumously published as the book The Sense of Wonder.
 However this was not the "Wonder Book" that Carson spoke of, which was intended to be a full-length, expanded version of the original article.